NERSCPowering Scientific Discovery for 50 Years

 The Celeste project takes this concept a few steps further, implementing statistical inference to build a fully generative model to mathematically locate and characterize light sources in the sky.
 Statistical models typically start from the data and look backwards to determine what led to the data, explained Jon McAuliffe, a professor of statistics at UC Berkeley and another member of the Celeste team.
 But in astronomy, image data analysis typically begins with what isn’t known: the locations and characteristics of objects in the sky.

 “In science what we do a lot is take something that is hard and try to decompose it into simpler parts and then put the parts back together,” McAuliffe said.
 “That’s what is going on in the hierarchical model.
 The tricky part is, there are these assumed or imagined quantities and we have to reason about them even though we didn’t get to observe them.
 This is where statistical inference comes in.
-Our job is to start from the pixel intensities in the images and work backwards to where the light sources were and what their characteristics were.”
+Our job is to start from the pixel intensities in the images and work backward to where the light sources were and what their characteristics were.”

 So far the group has used Celeste to analyze pieces of SDSS images, whole SDSS images and sets of SDSS images on NERSC’s Edison supercomputer, McAuliffe said.
 These initial runs have helped them refine and improve the model and validate its ability to exceed the performance of current state-of-the-art methods for locating celestial bodies and measuring their colors.